“Oh Phills, you can’t say that…”

 “No, for God sakes.
 Ma-JEEEEE”

-And before you know it, they’re on the the next game of “what did you say?”
+And before you know it, they’re on to the next game of “what did you say?”
 Playing walky-talkies without the equipment.

 The night after I turned 23, Phil picked me up from the bus stop.
 I was fresh from two arguments.
 One with mum and one with dad.